 External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.

-Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the FAFSA.

-Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
-Student loans co-signed by a parent are assumed to be the responsibility of the student and should be included.

-Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient.

-Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.
+The institution may process paperwork to receive the dollars, but it Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
+Student loans co-signed by a parent Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.
 Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
-This includes both institutional and noninstitutional student aid (grants, jobs, and loans).

-Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other

-sources for which a student must have financial need to qualify.

-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a

-student must demonstrate financial need to qualify.

-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from

-institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income)

-awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When

-reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-

-based aid.

-Note: Suggested order of precedence for counting non-need money as need-based

-Non-need institutional grants

-Non-need tuition waivers

-Non-need athletic awards

-Non-need federal grants

-Non-need state grants

-Non-need outside grants

-Non-need student loans

-Non-need parent loans
+This includes both institutional and noninstitutional student aid Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting guestions H1 and H2, non-need-Note: Suggested order of precedence for counting non-need money as need-based: Non-need institutional grants Non-need tuition waivers Non-need athletic awards Non-need federal grants Non-need state grants Non-need outside grants Non-need student loans Non-need parent loans

 Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.

-Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not Work study and employment: Federal and state work study aid, and any employment packaged by your institution in